 2.5.3 Model Evaluation

-Akaike information criterion (AIC), Bayesian information criterion (BIC) and Root mean square error (RMSE) were used as the evaluation indices.
+The Akaike information criterion (AIC), Bayesian information criterion (BIC) and Root Mean Square Error (RMSE) were used as evaluation indices.
 Models with the least AIC, BIC and RMSE were selected as the best.

 AIC=lnRSSn-k+2nK …………………………………..
 Eq.
 2